 Gibran Hemani1, Jack Bowden1, Philip Haycock1, Jie Zheng1, Oliver Davis1, Peter Flach2, Tom Gaunt1,*, George Davey Smith1,*

-MRC Integrative Epidemiology Unit, University of Bristol
+MRC Integrative Epidemiology Unit (IEU) at the University of Bristol, School of Social and Community Medicine, Bristol, UK

-*Contributed equally
+Intelligent Systems Laboratory, Department of Computer Science, University of Bristol

+Correspondence to: g.hemani@bristol.ac.uk

+* Equal contribution

 Abstract

 A major application for genome-wide association studies (GWAS) has been the emerging field of causal inference using Mendelian randomization (MR), where the causal effect between a pair of traits can be estimated using only summary level data.
 MR depends on SNPs exhibiting vertical pleiotropy, where the SNP influences an outcome phenotype only through an exposure phenotype.
 Issues arise when this assumption is violated due to SNPs exhibiting horizontal pleiotropy, and many methods have been developed in an attempt to address this.
 Here we show that the mechanisms that underlie horizontal pleiotropy are numerous, and that instrument selection will be increasingly liable to selecting invalid instruments as GWAS sample sizes continue to grow.
 We have developed a mixture of experts machine learning approach (MR-MoE 1.0) that improves on both power and false discovery rates over unselective use of any existing methods.
-Using the approach, we systematically estimated the causal effects amongst 2407 phenotypes, generating a draft of the causal map of the human phenome, but we offer caution that its interpretation is far from straightforward.
+Using the approach, we systematically estimated the causal effects amongst 2407 phenotypes, generating a working draft of the causal map of the human phenome comprising the evaluation of causality between over a million pairs of traits.
+Almost 90% of causal estimates indicated some level of horizontal pleiotropy.
+The causal estimates are organised into a publicly available graph database (http://eve.mrbase.org).

 Introduction

 Mendelian randomization (MR) (1,2) exploits genetic pleiotropy to infer the causal relationships between phenotypes.
 Suppose that one trait (the exposure) causally influences another (the outcome).
 If a SNP influences the outcome through the exposure then the SNP is exhibiting vertical pleiotropy.
-Such a genetic variant is considered to be an instrumental variable for the exposure if it only influences the outcome through the exposure (the exclusion restriction).
+Such a genetic variant is considered to be an instrumental variable for the if it only influences the outcome through the exposure (the exclusion restriction).
 It can be exploited to mimic a randomised controlled trial, enabling a causal estimate to be made by comparing the outcome phenotypes between those individuals that have the exposure-increasing allele against those who do not.
-Multiple independent genetic variants for a particular exposure can be used jointly to improve causal inference, because a) each variant represents an independent natural experiment, and an overall causal estimate can be obtained by meta-analysing the single estimates from each instrument; and b) some violations of the assumptions of MR such as the exclusion restriction can be evaluated through sensitivity analyses (3–7).
+Multiple independent genetic variants for a particular exposure can be used jointly to improve causal inference, because a) each variant represents an independent natural experiment, and an overall causal estimate can be obtained by meta-analysing the single estimates from each instrument; and b) potential bias arising from the exclusion restriction principal can be detected or corrected by evaluating the consistency of effects across instruments (3–8).

-Genome-wide association studies (GWAS) have identified genetic instrumental variables for thousands of phenotypes (8).
-Recent developments in MR have enabled knowledge of instrumental variables to be applied using only summary level data (known as two-sample MR, 2SMR) (9).
+Genome-wide association studies (GWAS) have identified genetic instrumental variables for thousands of phenotypes (9).
+Recent developments in MR have enabled knowledge of instrumental variables to be applied using only summary level data (known as two-sample MR, 2SMR) (10).
 Here, in order to infer the causal effect of an exposure on an outcome all that is required is an estimate of the genetic effects of the instrumenting SNP on the exposure, and the corresponding estimate of the effect on the outcome.
 This has three major advantages.
 First, GWAS summary data are non-disclosive and often publicly available.
-Second, causal inference can be made between phenotypes even if they have not been measured in the same samples, limiting possible causal estimates only by the availability of GWAS summary data for the traits in question (10).
+Second, causal inference can be made between phenotypes even if they have not been measured in the same samples, limiting possible causal estimates only by the availability of GWAS summary data for the traits in question (11).
 Third, we can view the causal inference problem through the simple and widely understood prism of a meta-analysis.